usefuulness/spring_boiler/README.md

 - **License:**
   - This project is licensed under [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to the Spring Boot and FreeMarker communities for their excellent documentation and support.

-### Happy coding!

-powered by Useful-Media © 2024
+powered by Useful-Media © 2025